-French Press Cold Brew Topped With Cold Foam is so delicious.
-Caffeinated, cold, and perfect for hot summer days.
+French Press Cold Brew With Cold Foam is so delicious.
+Perfect for hot summer days.

 Once you make this at home, you will wonder why you have been spending so much at the coffee shops.
-The best part is you don’t need any fancy equipment to make this iced coffee recipe.
-Just what you need to make a Chocolate Coffee Martini.
+The best part is you don’t need any fancy equipment to make homemade cold brew.
+You can use it to make a Chocolate Coffee Martini too.

-With the help of a large French Press and some good quality coffee beans, you can easily make a flavourful coffee concentrate.
-Once you master it (and it is so easy), you will be saving money making your own DIY cold brew coffee.
+With the help of a large French press and some good quality coffee beans, you can easily make a flavourful cold brew coffee concentrate.
+Once you master it (and it is so easy), you will be saving money making your own cold-pressed coffee.
+It tastes better than the bottled Starbucks coffee you can buy in the store.

 And if you have never tried making a Chocolate Milk Latte, you don’t know what you are missing.